 5 Fascinating Facts About East Passyunk

-East Passyunk Avenue has had a exceedingly thriving resurgence in the last 15 years.
-The outdated old Passyunk included too many "old-man" tailor shops, several dollar stores and of course the infamous King Of Jeans (I still miss that ridiculous sign).
+East Passyunk Avenue has had an exceedingly thriving resurgence in the last 15 years.
 It is now one of the most sought after neighborhoods in Philly, with a mecca of adorable boutiques and award winning restaurants.
 Tons of history and culture led up to what the neighborhood is today and we’d like to share some it’s more fascinating facts!

 What’s a Passyunk?

 As with most notable unpronounceable names across the region (e.g. Moyamensing, Schuylkill, Manayunk), Passyunk is another name that came from the area’s first inhabitants, the Lenni Lenape natives.
 The name translates to “in the valley”, referencing the central strip between the Delaware and Schuylkill Rivers.